What Are Serious Complications After Miscarriage?

 • Follow your doctor's recommendations: Your doctor will guide you on how to care for yourself after a miscarriage.
 It's important to follow their instructions and attend any follow-up appointments;

-• Rest and take care of yourself: Allow yourself time to rest and recover both physically and emotionally.
+• Rest and take care of yourself: Allow time to rest and recover physically and emotionally.
 Make sure to eat nutritious foods, stay hydrated, and get plenty of sleep;

 • Avoid strenuous activities: Avoid heavy lifting, vigorous exercise, or other strenuous activities that could strain your body and slow down the healing process;